kumarshantanu/espejito/README.md

 ## Caveats

-This library assumes linear code path.
-If your code has branches, you have to put a `report` at every branch.
+This library assumes single-threaded code path only.
+For new/other threads you must use separate `report` for those threads.

 ## License